1575 W. Southern Avenue, Suite 5

 Students are given the choice of Fat-Free Chocolate, Fat-Free White, Fat-Free Strawberry, and 1% White milk.
 Milk, purchased separately, is .50 cents.

 **Lunch Program Applications may now be completed online through https://family.titank12.com.
-Completed applications are sent directly to the Food Service office and approved the same day.
+Completed applications are sent directly to the Food Service office and approved the same business day.
+It is important that you complete an application for the school year 2021/2022 to insure that we have complete data for Grants and Special Programs.
+Four Peaks Elementary will be sent a separate form to complete via Blackboard at the beginning of the school year.

 Forgotten Lunch Money Policy: